- Home

 Biologics Manufacturing Market Summary

-The global biologics manufacturing market size was estimated at USD 33.48 billion in 2024 and is projected to reach USD 140.62 billion by 2033, growing at a CAGR of 17.0% from 2025 to 2033.
+The global biologics manufacturing market size was valued at USD 40.1 billion in 2025 and is anticipated to reach USD 140.6 billion by 2033, growing at a CAGR of 16.7% between 2026 and 2033.
 This growth is primarily driven by increasing demand for biopharmaceuticals, expansion of biologics production capacities, and advancements in cell and gene therapy manufacturing technologies.

 Key Market Trends & Insights

-- The North America biologics manufacturing market held the largest share of 41.78% of the global market in 2024.
+- North America biologics manufacturing market held the largest share of 41.7% of the global market in 2025.

 - The biologics manufacturing industry in the U.S. is expected to grow significantly over the forecast period.

-- By mode of manufacturing, the contract manufacturing segment held the highest market share in 2024.
+- By mode, the contract manufacturing segment held the highest market share in 2025.

-- By modality, the monoclonal antibodies (mAbs) segment held the highest market share of 40.37% in 2024.
+- Based on modality, the monoclonal antibodies (mAbs)segment held the highest market share of 40.1% in 2025.

-- By disease indication, the oncology segment held the highest market share in 2024.
+- By disease indication, the oncology segment dominated the market with a share of 38.9% in 2025.

 Market Size & Forecast